emwaugh/emwaugh.github.io/GIS/urban-resilience/report.md

 FROM planet_osm_polygon
 WHERE surface = 'paved' OR surface = 'asphalt' OR building = 'yes';
 ```
 In order to combine the two above queries into one with all impervious surfaces, I first buffered the road polylines to make them into polygons.
-I determined that 5m was a reasonable buffer based on a visual inspection of roads via satellite imagery.
+I determined that 5m (in each direction) was a reasonable buffer based on measurement of paved roads via satellite imagery.

 I also reprojected both layers and the wards layer into the EPSG:32737 coordinate reference system and typecast them as multipolygons.